vividfax/p5.sketchbook/README.md

 In the setup() function, set up initial variables and everything that only gets drawn once, as usual.
 Don't forget to call book.run() lastly.

-Each time book.newPage() is called it sets up a seperate variable instance.
+Each time book.newPage() is called it sets up a separate variable instance.
 So book.value.radius will be different values for each page.

     let book;